Eduardoiago/Six-Pot-Method/README.md

 - [ ] Visual identity planning.
 - [ ] Conversion of the site to other currencies.
-- [ ] Improve visualization of the graph.
+- [ ] Configuring the visualization of the graph.
 - [ ] Option for the user to choose the value of the percentages.
-- [ ] Configure Media Query for all devices.
+- [ ] Configuring the media query.

 #